vedidev/android-store/README.md

 2. Make the following changes to your AndroidManifest.xml:

-  Add SoomlaApp as the main Application by placing it in the 'application' tag:
+  Add `SoomlaApp` as the main Application by placing it in the `application` tag:

     ```xml
     <application ...